PDOK/gokoala/README.md

 This is in addition to some of the requirements set forth by the PDOK [GeoPackage validator](https://github.com/PDOK/geopackage-validator).
 Some of the requirements stated above can be automatically applied with help of the PDOK [GeoPackage optimizer](https://github.com/PDOK/geopackage-optimizer-go).

-When using [Cloud-Backed](https://sqlite.org/cloudsqlite/doc/trunk/www/index.wiki) GeoPackages we recommend a local cache that is able to hold the spatial index, see by `maxSize` in the config.
+When using [Cloud-Backed](https://sqlite.org/cloudsqlite/doc/trunk/www/index.wiki) GeoPackages we recommend a local cache that is able to hold the spatial index, see `maxSize` in the config.

 ### OpenAPI spec